lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 A minor, as defined by local laws, may be baptized when both of the following conditions are met:

-  1. The custodial parent(s) or legal guardian(s) give permission.
-They should understand the doctrine their child will be taught.
-They should also be willing to support the child in making and keeping the baptismal covenant.
+  1. The parents or legal guardians give permission.
+Permission is not required from a parent or guardian who has no legal basis for opposing the baptism.
+Exceptions require the approval of the First Presidency.

 The person who conducts the baptism and confirmation interview asks for this permission to be in writing if he feels it will help prevent misunderstandings.
 In some locations, written permission is required.
 Mission and area leaders can provide guidance.

+Parents or guardians should understand the doctrine their child will be taught.
+They should also be willing to support the child in making and keeping the baptismal covenant.

   2. The person who conducts the interview discerns that the child understands the baptismal covenant.
 He should feel confident that the child will strive to keep this covenant by obeying the commandments, including attending Church meetings.

-38.2.8.3

-#### Children Whose Parents Are Divorced

-A child whose parents are divorced may be baptized and confirmed only with the permission of the parent(s) with legal custody.

 If a child goes by the surname of his or her stepfather, the child may be baptized and confirmed in that name.
 This is true even if he or she has not